EnrightLab/Courses-and-Practicals/EMBO_Greece_2017/Intro_R/Practical.md

     </pre>

 5. What percentage of genes has splice variants?
-6. Use function cor.test to test whether there is correlation between genome size and intron length.
-What happens when we eliminate the cat genome? (hint, use "genomes[-1,]" instead of "genomes")
+6. Use function `cor.test` to test whether there is correlation between genome size and intron length.
+What happens when we eliminate the cat genome? (hint, use "`genomes[-1,]`" instead of "`genomes`")